Plastic & Reconstructive Surgery Integrated Residency

 Application Requirements

-Eligible applicants have two options for applying to our program:
+Eligible applicants have one option for applying to our program:

 Applicants may also submit an optional supplemental form to let us know if there are reasons why you are applying to the University of Minnesota in particular.
 These connections may or may not be evident from your application.
 This is completely optional; all applications will receive a holistic review by our Selection Committee, regardless of whether you submit this supplemental form.